irklos/telescope-scripts/README.md

 Using:
 - copy scripts to /usr/share/indi/scripts/
-- execute comand '/usr/share/indi/scripts/mount.py start' (run python daemon that listen on localhost on port 5555)
+- execute command '/usr/share/indi/scripts/mount.py start' (run python daemon that listen on localhost on port 5555)
 - start indiserver with telescope scripting gateway driver (with indi web manager on port 8624)
 - run Kstars with Ekos
 - unpark mount